Fenixin/Minecraft-Region-Fixer/README.rst

 Tries to fix corrupted chunks in region files using old backup copies of the Minecraft world.
-If you don't have a copy, you can eliminate the corrupted chunks making Minecraft recreate them.
+If you don't have a copy, you can eliminate the corrupted chunks making Minecraft regenerate them.

 It also scans the 'level.dat' file and the player '\*.dat' and tries to read them.
 If there are any problems it prints warnings.
 At the moment